flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

     * DERATED takeoff further reduces engine thrust by selecting a lower fixed thrust setting, independent of temperature assumptions.
 This minimizes engine wear and extends its lifespan.

-    !!! note "DERATED is not yet supported for the A380X."
+    !!! warning "DERATED is not yet supported for the A380X."

     For this guide, we will use FLEX thrust.